CFDs vs options: what are the differences?

 Leverage

-You only have to put down a percentage of your total CFD trade to open a position – known as margin.
+You only have to put down a percentage of the notional value of your CFD trade to open a position– known as margin.
 To make a trade on the FTSE 100 worth £5000, for example, you might only have to put down £250.
 So, you can free up your capital for other investments or trades.
 However, it’s important to note that while leverage can magnify your profits, it can also amplify your losses.
 Profits and losses are based on the full value of your trade, and not the margin value.

 Choice of markets